List of awards and nominations received by Lady A: American Music Awards

 The American Music Awards is an annual awards ceremony created by Dick Clark in 1973.
 Lady A has won four AMA's out of ten nominations.

 Billboard Music Awards

 The Billboard Music Award is an honor given by Billboard, the preeminent publication covering the music business.
 Finalists are based on United States year-end chart performance according to Nielsen data for sales, number of downloads and total airplay.
-They have won six awards out of 11 nominations.
+They have won two awards out of 11 nominations.

 British Country Music Association Awards

 They have won one award out of two nominations.

 CMT Music Awards

 The CMT Music Awards is an annual fan-voted video music awards show that was established in 2002 by CMT, dedicated exclusively to honor country music videos.
-They won 16 awards out of 23 nominations.
+They won 6 awards out of 23 nominations.

 Country Music Association Awards

 The Country Music Association Awards is an annual country music awards show, established in 1967.
 They have won six CMA's out of 26 nominations.